circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

   EOF
 ```

-**Make sure to replace `cci-demo-walkthrhough` in the above file for your own app.**
+**Make sure to replace `cci-demo-walkthrough` with your own app's name.**

 This file will run on CircleCI and configures everything Heroku needs to deploy your app.
-The second part of it creates a `.netrc` file and populates it with the API key and login details we set in the CircleCI UI earlier.
+The second part creates a `.netrc` file and populates it with the API key and login details we set earlier in the CircleCI UI.

-6. Finally we'll update `config.yml` to run the deployment when a build on the Master branch passes all tests:
+Finally, update `config.yml` to deploy when a build on `master` passes all tests:

 ```
+...
       - run:
           name: setup Heroku
           command: bash .circleci/setup-heroku.sh